Loading...

 Conclusion

-Chronic kidney disease (CKD) is a degenerative illness that frequently remains undiagnosed until severe damage has been caused.
-The progression of CKD is slower, and complications can be prevented with early detection and treatment.
-People can enhance kidney function by managing risk factors like diabetes and hypertension and modifying their lifestyle through regular exercise and a kidney-friendly diet.
-Frequent check-ups are essential for detecting CKD early and enabling appropriate treatments that significantly enhance outcomes, especially for at-risk patients.
+People can enhance kidney function by managing risk factors like diabetes and hypertension.
+They can also modify their lifestyle through regular exercise and a kidney-friendly diet.
+Regular checkups are essential for detecting CKD early, enabling appropriate treatments that significantly enhance outcomes, especially for at-risk patients.